tianjiqx/Readings/reading_list/paper_reading_list.md

 - [x] PolarFS: An Ultra-low Latency and Failure Resilient Distributed File System for Shared Storage Cloud Database
 - [ ] Impala: A Modern, Open-Source SQL Engine for Hadoop
 - [ ] Anti-Caching: A New Approach to Database Management System Architecture
+- [x] MapReduce: Simplified Data Processing on Large Clusters
+- [ ] The Google File System
+- [ ] Bigtable: A Distributed Storage System for Structured Data

 ## 3 transcation